facebook/flow/docs/01-union-intersection-types.md

 > `var x: number & string` is not supported as there is no valid type
 > supported by Flow that can be both of those types.

-> NOTE
->
-> Parenthesis are important.
-Flow will not type-check correctly if you leave
-> out the outer parenthesis on each of the function declarations on `f`.

 ## Syntax